 4. FinViz

 FinViz is primarily a stock scanner to filter stocks using a combination of descriptive, technical, and fundamental criteria.
-In total there are 70 criteria you can use to narrow the market down to a more manageable watchlist.
-FinViz is also packed with other useful tools to help you keep on top of the stock market.
+It’s also packed with other useful tools – including a backtester – so you can stay on top of your trading game.

 What Is Stock Backtesting?